 ITSM frequently helps a business build an effective IT strategy.
 With this plan in place, a business can simplify the management of all of its IT services.
 And as a result, this business can limit the risk of outages, downtime and other potentially devastating IT incidents.

 Specialized IT services are available that are designed exclusively for certain aspects of IT.
 For example, a business may deploy cloud storage services to secure its sensitive data in the cloud, along with managed security services to identify and address cyber risks.
-There is no shortage of best-in-class IT services available, yet getting these services to work in combination with one another sometimes is difficult.
+There is no lack of best-in-class IT services, but getting these services to operate together may be tricky at times.
 Thankfully, there’s ITSM, which promotes service alignment across a company.

 ITSM requires IT managers to consider IT services, how they work and whether they correspond to a company’s overall strategy prior to deployment.
 That way, IT managers can avoid the risk of implementing IT services that fail to support a business’ goals.
 Conversely, IT managers will perform a full analysis of IT services, weigh their pros and cons and determine which services can be seamlessly integrated into a company’s everyday operations.

 IT teams often are tasked with managing large amounts of critical data.
 Meanwhile, for IT teams that work in highly regulated industries like financial services or healthcare, these teams also must comply with various regulatory guidelines.
-And if IT teams fail to maintain compliance, the consequences could be severe for a business, its employees and its customers.
+Additionally, businesses, their staff, and their clients may suffer significantly if IT professionals don’t keep up compliance.

 Let’s face it – no business wants to be the next Equifax, Target or other globally recognized brand to suffer a data breach.
 Fortunately, there’s ITSM, which helps businesses prioritize regulatory compliance and data security.
 ITSM promotes increased visibility and control of data management processes and systems.
 It enables IT managers to follow regulatory guidelines for data management and security, and as such, limit the risk that a company will suffer compliance violations.